Loading...

 Regular Monitoring

-Keep track of your blood sugar levels before and after eating to understand how your body reacts and adjust your strategies accordingly.
+Keep track of your blood sugar levels regularly to understand how different foods affect your body and adjust accordingly.

 healthspan-mbl